 Now, connect Google Analytics with your website.
 Not only does this provide you with tons of different conversion tracking, but it also installs your Google Analytics code on your site automatically.

-For more details, refer to our guide on how to add Google Analytics to WordPress.
+For a complete tutorial on installing and setting up the MonsterInsights plugin, refer to our guide on how to add Google Analytics to WordPress.

 Step 3: Install MonsterInsights eCommerce Addon